Survivors' Staircase: Installation in museum

 In early August 2007, Avi Schick, Governor Eliot Spitzer's redevelopment chief, outlined plans to remove the stairs from their concrete structure for eventual use in the World Trade Center Memorial museum.
-All 38 steps would be inlaid into the side of the staircase leading from the visitor's center to the underground museum.
-Confirming earlier plans, the LMDC announced on October 31, 2007 that the stairs would be removed and preserved, and would be restored in the future at a location inside the World Trade Center Memorial museum with a display explaining their significance.
+All 38 steps would be inlaid into the side of the staircase leading from the visitor center to the underground museum.
+Confirming earlier plans, the LMDC announced on October 31, 2007, that the stairs would be removed and preserved, and would be restored in the future at a location inside the World Trade Center Memorial museum with a display explaining their significance.

 On March 9, 2008, the Staircase was moved by crane about 200 ft on Vesey Street.
 In 2010, as construction throughout the World Trade complex reached peak activity level, the staircase – as well as two "tridents" of Twin Tower facade, and other oversize artifacts – was placed into the National September 11 Memorial & Museum space before the Memorial Plaza and museum entrance pavilion were built above it.
 The staircase is now a major feature of the museum.